apify/crawlee-python/docs/upgrading/upgrading_to_v1.md

 ## ServiceLocator changes

-### ServiceLocator is stricter with registering services.
+### ServiceLocator is stricter with registering services
 You can register the services just once, and you can no longer override already registered services.

 **Before (v0.6):**